Skip to main content

 Expanding and improving Edmonton's parks and facilities involves ongoing long-term planning.
 Several plans and strategies make up the framework that responds to the City of Edmonton's future park and facility needs.

-Approach to Community Recreation Facility Planning in Edmonton
+The City has developed the Approach to Community Recreation Facility Planning in Edmonton to guide investment in community recreation facilities.

-The Urban Parks Management Plan (2006-2016) guides the acquisition, development, maintenance, preservation and use of parkland and provides strategic direction for all river valley and ravine parkland as well as all school and park sites outside the river valley.
+The Urban Parks Management Plan (UPMP) provides strategic direction for all river valley and ravine parkland as well as all school and park sites outside the river valley.